Clance Laylor, Founder & Master Strength Coach

 Before starting his own strength training business in downtown Toronto, he was director of the Poliquin Performance Centre in Toronto.
 Prior to that, he worked overseas with the Swedish hockey team, training the athletes and developing performance optimization and training programs.

-Today he trains both executives and Olympic, professional and amateur athletes at the LPS Athletic Centre in North York, ON.
-Laylor has developed this unique LPS Off Season Program to help both professional and amateur athletes improve their strength, power, speed, and conditioning between seasons.
+Today he trains both executives and Olympic, professional and amateur athletes at the LPS Athletic in North York, ON.
+Laylor has developed this unique LPS Off-Season Program to help both professional and amateur athletes improve their strength, power, speed, and conditioning between seasons.

 Athlete Activation System Certification